itsthatguy/switchboard-web/README.md

 ### Note

-*Currently setup to run locally in the browser, and deploy to a server.
-Alpha version will include node-webkit version, which removes the express dependency.*
+*Currently setup to run locally in the browser, or deploy to a server.
+The alpha version will include node-webkit version, which removes the express dependency.*

 ## Protocol adapter list